 Is financial aid available?

-Financial aid is available to qualifying students in both the degree and certificate programs.
+Financial aid is available to qualifying students.
 Please contact Elizabeth Martin in the Office of Financial Aid at 726-2905 for detailed information regarding your available aid.
 Please know that you must be admitted to the program and have submitted your FAFSA prior to receiving aid.
 Visit the website of the Office of Financial Aid for more information.

 Will you accept my transfer credit?